junghyey/grinnell-elephant/written_reports/sprint_journal.md

 1. Was there any moment where you felt unsure of what to do next? (usability)
    - She was unsure about what happens if she leaves the computer for a long time and how it differentiates break or detect.
 2. How do you usually keep track of your work and break? (potential usage)
-   - She uses pomodore.
+   - She uses pomodoro.
 3. What would be the benefit of using this app? (appealing point) (potential usage)
-   - Having both pomodore and timer are appealing.
+   - Having both pomodoro and timer are appealing.

 #### Revision
 - The manual is too long, so revised into the shorter version
 - Button + typing option instead of scrolling in for time settings
 -  Multiple lists for wellness and todo mode
   (Picture)
-- Warning seems distructive so we set set daily max (picture)
+- Set daily max for how many tokens a user can get (picture)
 - Instead of sidebar let widget sit on the homescreen (option for both sticky notes & widget)